SUBARACHNOID HEMORRHAGE

 MRI and MR Angiography

-- sensitivity 85-100% for aneurysm > 5mm [Sailer, 2013]
+- sensitivity 85-100% for aneurysms > 5mm [Sailer, 2013]

 - sensitivity decreases with aneurysms < 5mm (56%)

-- MRA is a suitable method for screening and follow-up (but compared to CTA and DSA, MRA is less sensitive for detection of small changes in the aneurysm size)
+- MRA is a suitable method for screening and follow-up (but compared to CTA and DSA, MRA is less sensitive for the detection of small changes in aneurysm size)

 - MRI + MRA can detect thrombosed aneurysms that DSA may miss and can help to assess the extent of thrombosis)